Eastern Meadowlark

 Diet

 Mostly insects and seeds.
-Majority of diet consists of insects, especially in summer, when it eats many grasshoppers, crickets, beetles and their larvae, caterpillars, ants, true bugs, and others; also spiders.
-Seeds and waste grain make up over one-fourth of annual diet, and are eaten especially in fall and winter.
+The majority of the Eastern Meadowlark's diet consists of insects, especially in summer, when it eats many grasshoppers, crickets, beetles and their larvae, caterpillars, ants, true bugs, and others; also spiders.
+Seeds and waste grain make up over one-fourth of the annual diet, and are eaten especially in fall and winter.

 Nesting

 Male defends nesting territory by singing.
-In courtship, male faces female, puffs out chest feathers and points bill straight up to show off black "V," spreads tail widely, and flicks wings; he may even jump in the air in this posture.
-Male may have more than one mate.
+In courtship, the male faces the female, puffs out chest feathers, and points the bill straight up to show off the black "V," spreads the tail widely, and flicks the wings; he may even jump in the air in this posture.
+A male may have more than one mate.
 Nest: Placed on the ground, in areas with dense grass and other low cover, in a small depression in soil.
 Nest (built by female) is a domed structure with the entrance on the side, made of grass stems interwoven with surrounding growth.
-Usually has narrow trails or "runways" leading to nest through the grass.
+Usually has narrow trails or "runways" leading to the nest through the grass.

 Conservation Status

-The species probably increased in numbers during the 1700s and 1800s as forests were cleared and turned into farmland.
-However, populations generally have been declining in the East in recent decades.
+The Eastern Meadowlark probably increased in numbers during the 1700s and 1800s as forests were cleared and turned into farmland.
+However, populations generally have been declining in recent decades.
 The decrease in amount and quality of habitat is the most likely cause.

 Climate Threats Facing the Eastern Meadowlark